sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

     \\<ControllerName>\HLKInstall\Client\Setup.cmd
     ```

-    For ARM64 Desktop client systems, depending on the mode needed choose the appropriate install method.
+    For ARM64 Desktop client systems, there are two different install paths depending on the mode the client is being set up to test in.

     >[!NOTE]
     >Because of the dual-mode nature of ARM64, a best practice is to use two (2) clients, one in native mode and one in emulated mode per the instructions below.